Welcome to today's edition of the Rush 24-7 podcast.

 It's about light bulbs.

-By appliances that come with the sort of energy star or other designation that they are low energy users.
+Buy appliances that come with the sort of energy star or other designation that they are low energy users.

 I feel like I've been transported back to the Jimmy Carter presidency.

-Are we next you gonna tell us to wear sweaters?
+Next, she's going to tell us to wear sweaters?

-Sounds so Simplistic, but the net aggregate effect can be extraordinarily high in terms of saving money for the individual and also for the entire system.
+Sounds so simplistic, but the net aggregate effect can be extraordinarily high in terms of saving money for the individual and also for the entire system.

 That, folks, is a vacant answer.